I am a photographer with an interest in social documentary, portraiture and visual sociology.

 I was a part time lecturer at Salisbury Art College.
 I was a lead tutor for BBC Blast.
 I have delivered groundbreaking creative courses to disadvantaged youth for the Princes Trust, Hackney Council, Tower Hamlets, The National Portrait Gallery and others.

 In 2010 I changed career to work as a tour and production manager in the music industry.
-I have travelled to all corners of the globe delivering shows and tours.
+I have travelled to all corners of the world delivering shows and tours.
 My “A” list clients have included Wu-Tang Clan, Pusha T, Duke Dumont, Maya Jane Coles, TY, Lethal Bizzle, MOBO, LOTM, Desiigner and many others.

 For a time I was based in Beverly Hills, California, working for Wu Music Group, 360 Management, G.O.O.D Music and Rocnation.

-I had climbed to the top of my profession and it was at this moment that I decided to back away and make space for my love of photography.
+I had climbed to the top of my profession and it was at this moment that I decided to make space for my love of photography.
 Today I consider myself to be a photographer, although I occasionally produce tours and events if an old friend asks and I have empty pages in the diary.

 Additionally, I supply DJ services to West Ham United, this is the finest Saturday job in the world, COYI.